 People would act cautiously to prevent these losses.
 Unfortunately, that’s not the case.

 Family members of fatal accident victims do have rights.
 You can hold the negligent party financially accountable for the damage they’ve caused.
 That money can make a huge difference in your family’s life–even as you continue to grieve.
 You deserve time to mourn your loss–time that can be hard to find if you’re facing a contested legal battle.

 Let our experienced Fort Lauderdale personal injury lawyers take on that battle.
 We’ll handle every aspect of your case.
 For more than 25 years, we’ve devoted our practice to helping families like yours recover from unimaginable losses.

-When you choose Hollander Law Firm, P.A., our attorneys will:
+When you choose Hollander Law Firm Accident Injury Lawyers, our attorneys will:

 - Investigate to find out what caused your loved one’s accident